You need a special kind of mic for a live performance.

 AKG D5 — A Lower-Priced Option That Still Delivers Quality Sound

-The D5 from AKG has dual shock mount that eliminates any kind of mechanical noise, making it perfect for live use.
-It also has a built-in pop filter.
-With this mic, you get a crystal-clear reproduction of your voice that cuts through any mix.
+The D5 from AKG has dual shock mount that eliminates any kind of mechanical noise in the proximity, making it perfect as a live vocal mic.
+It also has a built in pop filter.
+With this supercardioid dynamic mic, you get a crystal-clear reproduction of your voice that cuts through any mix.
 And you get it for a shockingly low price.

 Sennheiser e865 — The Best Condenser Microphone For Singing Live

 The Sennheiser e865 Lead Vocal Condenser Microphone is the only condenser microphone on this list.
 Generally, condenser mics are preferred for studio recording vocals, while dynamic mics are better suited for the stage.